Pionic transitions from $Z_c(4020)$ to $D$ wave charmonia: introduction

-To data, the nature of the $\zc$ and $\zcp$ is still in debate.
-From the experimental side, searching for the evidence of $\zc$ and $\zcp$ in more process are essential for decoding their nature.
-With the accumulation of the experimental data, more channels have been precisely measured in the electron-positron annihilation process by BES III and Belle Collaborations~\cite{ParticleDataGroup:2022pth}.
-For example, in the year of 2014, the Belle Collaboration reported their precise measurement of $e^+e^- \to \pi^+ \pi^- \psi(3686)$ via initial state radiation, and the evidence for a charged charmonium-like structure at 4.05 GeV was observed in the $\pi^\pm \psi(3686)$ intermediate state in the $Y(4360)$ decays~\cite{Belle:2014wyt}.
-Later, the BES III Collaboration reported the measurement of the same process, and in the $\pi^\pm \psi(3686)$ invariant mass distribution a charged structure was observed with a mass $m=(4032.1 \pm 2.4)$ MeV~\cite{BESIII:2017tqk}, but the experimental data can not be well described with a fixed width in different kinematic region.
-Moreover, the BES III Collaboration measured the cross sections for $e^+ e^- \to \pi^+ \pi^-\psi(3770)$, and the $\pi^\pm \psi(3770)$ invariant distributions were also reported~\cite{BESIII:2019tdo}.
-The hints for peaks at $4.04$ and $4.13$ GeV was observed in the $\sqrt{s}=4.42$ GeV data, but the statistical significance is rather low.
-In addition, a large data sample of $e^+ e^- \to \pi^+ \pi^-\psi_2(3828)/\pi^0 \pi^0 \psi_2(3842)$ has also been collected by BES III detector in recent years~\cite{BESIII:2022yga,BESIII:2022cyq}, which may provide us a good opportunity of searching charged charmonium-like states in $\pi^\pm \psi_2(3823)$.
+To date, the nature of the $\zc$ and $\zcp$ is still in debate.
+From the experimental side, searching for the evidence of $\zc$ and $\zcp$ in more processes are essential for decoding their nature.
+With the accumulation of the experimental data, more channels have been precisely measured in the electron-positron annihilation process by BESIII and Belle Collaborations~\cite{ParticleDataGroup:2022pth}.
+For example, in the year 2014, the Belle Collaboration reported their precise measurement of $e^+e^- \to \pi^+ \pi^- \psi(3686)$ via initial state radiation process, and the evidence for a charged charmonium-like structure at 4.05 GeV was observed in the $\pi^\pm \psi(3686)$ intermediate state in the $Y(4360)$ decays~\cite{Belle:2014wyt}.
+Later, the BESIII Collaboration reported the measurement of the same process, and in the $\pi^\pm \psi(3686)$ invariant mass distribution a charged structure was observed with a mass $m=(4032.1 \pm 2.4)$ MeV~\cite{BESIII:2017tqk}, but the experimental data can not be well described with a fixed width in different kinematic regions.